Balwyn North: 20th century

-Greythorn was developed later than North Balwyn, but has had residents living there since the 1830s, when the Maughan and Towt families bought large tracts of land in the area.
-Present-day Greythorn Road was formerly known as 'Towt's Road' but renamed to 'Whitethorn Road', after the many whitethorn hedges that had been planted along it.
-To avoid confusion with Whitehorse Road, the name was changed again to 'Greythorn' some time in the 1920s.
-The area around Greythorn Park was a wildlife sanctuary from 1938 until 1954, when the area between the park and Greythorn Road was subdivided and sold for housing.
-Greythorn Primary School was opened in 1953 and occupies a site covering approximately two hectares.

-Today
+21st century

 Consistently among Melbourne's top 20 most exclusive postcodes, Balwyn North's status as an affluent suburb has seen middle to upper-middle-class families from surrounding localities transfer to the area to take advantage of the suburb's relatively large block sizes and proximity to some of Victoria's best private schools including those in the neighbouring suburbs.

 In the 12-month period to January 2020 Balwyn North reported a median house price of A$1.46 million for a three bedroom house.